tinganho/balanced-storage/README.md

 }
 ```

 In the above example.
-We call `this.user.unregister('change:title', this.showAlert);` to pass the compiler check.
+We call `this.user.unregister('change:title', this.showAlert);` in the method `removeUser` to pass the compiler check.
+We pass the compiler check because the class's methods is now balanced.
+There is one add method and one sub method on the class.

 ## Inheritance